pinselimo/Pythas/docs/source/usage.rst

     63

 Due to the immense simplicity of the "Custom" type just wrapping an ``Int`` this works.
 Note that otherwise it will be more effort to make ``Custom`` an instance of ``Foreign.Storable (Storable)`` and provide a pointer through the FFI.
+Future releases of *Pythas* may feature a more supportive implementation of custom types.